jbonatakis/NordConnect/README.md

 # NordVPN Server Load Analyzer

+### Note: Project incomplete/in progress, below content not necessarily up to date

 A program to determine which NordVPN server is currently under the lightest load.

 This project inspired by: [https://github.com/mrzool/nordvpn-server-find](https://github.com/mrzool/nordvpn-server-find)